Applications to Amizero Institute of Technology and Hospitality are now open

 About RWARRI

-The organization has since expanded its membership by admitting new members, mainly from the rural farming community.
 The organization has been officially recognized and registered by the government of Rwanda as a non-governmental organization (NGO) since 2003, with registration No 37/11 14/SC&RT.
 It is currently registered with the Rwanda Governance Board (RGB), a government body tasked with regulating Civil Society Organizations (CSOs).

 Our Mission